MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 [Complex and long passwords](https://docs.microsoft.com/windows/device-security/security-policy-settings/password-policy) provide the necessary first level of security against brute-force attacks.

-## Suspicious service creation
+## Suspicious service creation <a name="suspicious-service-creation"></a>

 **Description**

-A suspicious service has been created on an endpoint in your organization.
-This alert relies on event 7045 and can be collected from all endpoints in your network.
-In order to identify this suspicious activity on your endpoints, [configure your SIEM](install-ata-step6.md) as a data source that forwards events to ATA.
+Attackers attempt to run suspicious services on your network.
+ATA raises an alert when a new service that seems suspicious has been created on a domain controller.
+This alert relies on event 7045, and it is detected from each domain controller that is covered by an ATA Gateway or Lightweight Gateway.

 **Investigation**